 You don't have to be a skier to enjoy the Sierra Nevada winter wonderland.
-A snow tube or sled is all you need to enjoy a great family day a numerous nearby slopes and snow play areas.
+A snow tube, sled, or snowshoes are all you need to enjoy a great family day at numerous nearby slopes and snow play areas.

 Snow Play Areas Close to Reno and Around Lake Tahoe

 Snow play areas and sno-parks abound near Reno and up around Lake Tahoe.
 Snow play areas in Nevada are somewhat informal, while over in California there is a SNO-PARK program run by the California Department of Parks and Recreation and other agencies.
 Many of the Lake Tahoe ski resorts also have snow play areas.